 7-Night Cruises

 Seven-night cruises are the most popular option for Mediterranean itineraries, offering a good balance of destinations without requiring too much time away from home.
-These cruises typically visit 4–5 ports, focusing on the highlights of a particular region.
-They are ideal for first-time visitors or those with limited vacation time.
+These cruises typically visit 4 to 5 ports, focusing on the highlights of a particular region.
+They are well suited to first-time visitors and to those whose sailing time is limited.

 10-Night Cruises

-Ten-night itineraries allow for a more comprehensive exploration of a region, often including additional ports or more time in key destinations.
-These cruises might combine multiple regions, such as both the Western and Eastern Mediterranean, or provide a more in-depth exploration of a single area like the Greek Islands.
+Ten-night itineraries allow for a more comprehensive exploration, often including additional ports or more time at key destinations.
+These cruises might combine both the Western and Eastern Mediterranean, or provide a more thorough exploration of a single area such as the Greek Islands.

 14-Night Cruises

 Two-week Mediterranean cruises offer the most extensive experience, sometimes combining multiple regions or including less-visited ports.
-These itineraries are perfect for travellers who want a comprehensive exploration of the Mediterranean without feeling rushed, and often include overnight stays in key destinations.
+These itineraries suit travellers who want a thorough exploration of the Mediterranean without feeling rushed, and often include overnight stays in key destinations.

 Pros and Cons